madebits/madebits.github.io/r/linux-csman.md

 sudo csman.sh n container.bin 1M -s secret.bin -ck -b 3 -su ---
 ```

-Do **not** manipulate a container file as if it were a secret file using `cskey.sh` or other tooling (such as `csman.sh chp`), other than for reading (decoding) the secret.
+Do **not** manipulate a container file slots as if it were a secret file using `cskey.sh enc` or other tooling (such as `csman.sh chp -out`), other than for reading (decoding) the secret.
 To extract secret file back from the container use:

 ```bash
 dd if=container.bin of=secret.bin bs=1024 count=1